ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/avalanche/overview.md

 # Overview

-Staking on the Avalanche network (AVAX) involves locking up tokens to support the network's security and operations.
-In return, stakers earn rewards.

 {% hint style="info" %}
 The Avalanche blockchain, renowned for its rapid transaction processing, low fees, and eco-friendly architecture, utilizes a unique consensus protocol known as Avalanche Consensus.
 This protocol enables a high degree of decentralization and security, allowing validators to participate by staking AVAX, the network's native token.
 {% endhint %}

+Staking on the Avalanche network (AVAX) involves locking up tokens to support the network's security and operations.
+In return, stakers earn rewards.

 The **Chorus One SDK** simplifies this process, providing developers with the tools needed to build, sign, and broadcast staking transactions.

+This guide will walk you through the fundamentals of staking on Avalanche using the Chorus One SDK.

 {% hint style="info" %}

-### Compatibility Notice
+**Compatibility Notice**

 The methods provided in this documentation are compatible with popular Avalanche libraries such as `@avalabs/avalanchejs`.
 This compatibility ensures that you can seamlessly integrate these methods into your existing Avalanche projects.

 {% endhint %}

-This guide will walk you through the fundamentals of staking on Avalanche using the Chorus One SDK.

 ## Setting Up the Staker